 Women not only contribute substantially to the economy despite structural challenges but also provide employment opportunities for other women.
-Being an entrepreneur presents many challenges for women, but the South African digital landscape gives ample opportunity to start and grow your own business even from the comfort of your home.
+Being an entrepreneur presents many challenges for women, but the South African digital landscape gives ample opportunity to start and grow your own business from the comfort of your home.
 We will be profiling South African women entrepreneurs who overcame challenges to start their own businesses.

 Although there are ample challenges when navigating the world as a woman, we also want to shine a light on women who are creating space for themselves in the often cut-throat world of business.
 These are the women who break boundaries and take up space by becoming their own bosses and building legacies.